DhillonPatel9/hotel-cancellation-ml/README.md

     ```

 4.	**Access Jupyter Environment**:
-   - Towards the end of the output, there should be a link.
-Open the last link given to you (begins with `http://127.0.0.1:8888/tree`) and paste it in the browser
+   - Towards the end of the output, there should be three links.
+Copy the last link (begins with `http://127.0.0.1:8888/tree`) and paste it into the browser.
-   - Open to the hotel_cancellation_ml.ipynb file
+   - Once in the Jupyter environment, open to the hotel_cancellation_ml.ipynb file

 5.	**Interact With Notebook**:
      You will now have access to the project with all required dependencies installed.